RobCMYK/mini-app/README.md

-# MiniApp — Flashcard Sets
+# MiniApp — Flashcard Sets — Robert Martin

 A small web app (inspired by Quizlet) that lets users create flashcard sets by specifying a title, optional description, and multiple cards with a term and definition.
 Users can view previous sets, edit them inline, or delete them.